 That in and of itself is a rarity since Bilzerian, despite claiming he made his immense fortune from poker, hardly ever plays the cardgame publicly.
-Bilzerian played a session of super high stakes heads-up cash game on Americas cardroom – the problem was, he was using Perkins’ account “gastrader”.
+Bilzerian played a session of super high stakes heads-up cash game on Americas Cardroom – the problem was, he was using Perkins’ account, “gastrader”.

 Having other players play on one’s account is against the rules at almost every online poker room.
 Many people pointed this out in the online poker community, yet the two multi-millionaires got away with breaking the rules and broadcasting it live.

-That is until the next month when Bilzerian streamed himself playing on Perkins’ account once again – but ACR decided to actually enforce their rules this time so the account was banned right then on the live stream.
+That is until the next month when Bilzerian streamed himself playing on Perkins’ account once again – but ACR decided to actually enforce their rules this time so the account was banned right then and there on the live stream.

 Avid betting man Perkins likes to make ambitious and creative proposition bets with various people from the poker world.